Garden offers now on

 To help with your decision, here’s a summary of the benefits and drawbacks of popular paving slab materials:

 • Porcelain.
-A popular choice with homeowners, porcelain is durable and low maintenance; although it’s a slightly pricier option, porcelain is algae resistant and less susceptible to staining, making it a smart choice
+A popular choice with homeowners, porcelain is durable and low maintenance.
+It’s also a slightly pricier option as porcelain is algae resistant and less susceptible to staining.

 • Sandstone.
-A natural stone, sandstone is very durable and has a textured surface that can help prevent slipping.
-With a distinct look, sandstone’s colour won’t fade, although an anti-algae sealant will need to be applied
+Sandstone is very durable and has a textured surface that can help prevent slipping.
+With a distinct look, sandstone’s colour won’t fade, although an anti-algae sealant will need to be applied.

 • Limestone.
-Another natural stone that boasts excellent durability, limestone comes with a smooth finish for modern garden designs.
-A mid-range patio slab, limestone suits most budgets
+Another natural stone that boasts excellent durability, limestone comes with a smooth finish for modern garden designs and it suits most budgets.

 • Concrete.
-This type of paving is very affordable and comes in various finishes to suit any garden; go for a minimal flat slab or a textured one to add some character.
-Concrete is considered less durable than other paving, and you’ll need to apply a sealant to prevent staining and algae buildup
+This type of paving is very affordable and comes in various finishes to suit any garden.
+Concrete is considered less durable than other paving, and you’ll need to apply a sealant to prevent staining and algae buildup.

 Once you’ve decided on your patio’s location, draw a detailed plan to scale on graph paper.
 Your plan should include relevant measurements and nearby features like your house and fencing.

 Planning your slab placement is entirely down to personal preference.
 You may want uniform rows of patio slabs or prefer a pattern consisting of different sized slabs.
-Using slabs from various pallets?
-It’s good to mix them up to disguise any colour variation.
+If you’re using slabs from various pallets, it’s good to mix them up to disguise any colour variation.

 Having planned your patio, ‘dry lay’ the slabs in your preferred design.
 This is an excellent way to visualise the finished patio and double-check that your measurements are correct.
 Then take a photo of the layout for future reference.